Saving Captain Row

-The comments of the Valiant's commander were lost in the loud explosions, which, though they did no real damage, had by the rules of the game rendered the Valiant immobile.
-With his gun at the ready, Alex took the bridge and seized the commander.
-The two other bridge officers watched Alex with bemused surprise as he held Ensign Scott at gun point.
+The comments of the Valiant's commander were lost as several explosions rattled the ship.
+Though they did no real damage, the bombs had by the rules of the game rendered the Valiant immobile.
+In the confusion, Alex took the bridge, seized the commander and held a gun to his head.
+The two other bridge officers watched Alex with bemused surprise.

 "Surrender your commander's insignia to me, Ensign Scott, or I'll have to shoot you," ordered Alex.

-"I told you we should have boarded them," said Junior Lieutenant Nixi Zouves, crossing her arms and smirking at Scott.
+"I told you we should have boarded the Indefatigable," said Junior Lieutenant Nixi Zouves, crossing her arms and smirking at Scott.
 "We would have lost points, but we still would have won."

 "Shut up and take him out," ordered Ensign Scott.

 "How?
-We'd have to shoot right through you," said Ensign Piero Sforza.
+We'd have to shoot right through you," laughed Ensign Sforza.

 "As usual you are absolutely accurate in your appraisal, Zouves," said Sforza.
-"But we can't shoot our own Commander that would be very bad form."
+"But we can't shoot our own Commander.
+That would be bad form."